icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 Category: NACA
 tags: cylinder

-###"The [multicylinder] method has assumed the position of a standard against which other instruments are calibrated, and is apt to remain so..."
+### "The [multicylinder] method has assumed the position of a standard against which other instruments are calibrated, and is apt to remain so..."

-#"A Review of Instruments Developed for the Measurement of the Meteorological Factors Conducive to Aircraft Icing"
+# "A Review of Instruments Developed for the Measurement of the Meteorological Factors Conducive to Aircraft Icing"
 [^1]

-##Summary
+## Summary
 The multicylinder is the "standard against which other instruments are calibrated"

-##Key points
+## Key points
-1. Nine instruments, including the fixed cylinder and rotating mulitcylinder, are qualitatively assessed.
+1. Nine instruments, including the fixed cylinder and rotating multicylinder, are qualitatively assessed.
 2. "The [multicylinder] method has assumed the position of a standard against which other instruments are calibrated, and is apt to remain so..."
 3. The effect of mass measurements errors on multicylinder results were assessed.
 4. "A reliable method for the measurement of drop-size distribution should be developed"

-##Abstract
+## Abstract

 >  The status of instrument suitable for the measurement of the meteorological factors conducive to aircraft icing is reviewed.
 The